assignment-delivery/ssh-sweep/README.md

 - *You may raise an issue on this page for blocking questions but please try to work the problem and bring questions to the interview.*

 ### Submission details
-*Please compress your submission and send back to the recruiter.*
+*Please compress your submission and send it back to the recruiter when complete.*